Check dependencies for requirement

 The same goes for feedback on balancing or other aspects if you have an opinion you would like to share.

 Please disable all other mods I've made while you are using this.
-Also beware that the game might crash while using Oldman's ImmersiveXP overhaul in addition (We're in talks about making a blended version).
+Also beware that you can't use Oldman's Immersive Overhaul in addition.

 TO MODDERS: